lodpp/network-weathermap-prometheus-datasource/README.md

 ## Last words ?

-Fell free to test, report, patch, enjoy or hate it.
+Feel free to test, report, patch, enjoy or hate it.

 Cheers,
 Lodpp